justinjiajia/bigdata_lab/lab_3_mapreduce.md

 sh data_prep.sh
 ```

-There is a third way: first add the execution permission to the file to make it executable; then run it by typing `./` followed by the script name in the terminal (other):
+There is a third way: first add the execution permission to the file to make it executable; then run it by typing `./` followed by the script name in the terminal:

 ```shell
 $ chmod +x data_prep.sh